 The World Hard Court Championships mostly took place at the Stade Français in Saint-Cloud, with the exception of 1922 when the tournament was held in Brussels, Belgium.

 The French Open is unique among the Grand Slams in that it has origins in two different tournaments.
 The first was known (in English) as the French Championships, first taking place in 1891 and only open to members of certain French clubs.
 Unlike the other Grand Slams, it wouldn’t be long before women’s singles competition was added to the tournament, an addition that came about in 1897.
 The tournament remained open only to French club members until 1924.

-In 1925 the French Championships opened up to international amateur tennis players and was granted status as a major tennis championship.
+In 1925, the French Championships opened up to international amateur tennis players and was granted status as a major tennis championship.
 In addition to these changes, it also moved to the previous home of the World Hard Court Championships.
-In 1928 the French Open would move again to the newly opened Roland Garros stadium, and has remained there since.
+In 1928, the French Open would move again to the newly opened Roland Garros stadium, where it has remained since.

 French Open Trivia

 During World II, the French Open still took place between 1941 and 1945, however, these tournaments are not officially recognised by the French governing body of tennis.

 In 1946 and 1947, the tournament was moved so that it took place after Wimbledon rather than before it.
 This meant that, briefly, the French Open was the third major of the year rather than the second.

 From 1930 the “French Pro” tournament was held alongside the French Championships.
 Unlike the amateur-only French Championships, however, the French Pro allowed professional players to enter.
 This tournament came to an end in 1968 when the French Championships became open.
 In that year, both a French Pro and a French Open tournament was held.
 Both tournaments ended in all-Australian finals, with Ken Rosewall winning the French Open, and Rod Laver taking the French Pro.